UAT-LITE: Inference-Time Uncertainty-Aware Attention for Pretrained Transformers: Baselines and Metrics

 \section{Baselines and Metrics}

-We compare against BERT-base (110M parameters), MC Dropout ($p=0.1$, $M=5$), Temperature Scaling (TS), and Deep Ensembles (5 independently fine-tuned models).
-Temperature scaling is treated as a strong post-hoc calibration baseline that operates purely at the output level and does not modify internal model computation.

-Because TS rescales logits without affecting representations, it is compatible with uncertainty-aware inference and could in principle be applied on top of \ours.
-In this work, however, we report TS as a standalone baseline and do not include a stacked (\ours\ + TS) variant in the main tables, in order to isolate the effects of uncertainty-aware internal computation from output-level rescaling.
+We compare against BERT-base (110M parameters), MC Dropout ($p=0.1$, $M=5$), \TS, and Deep Ensembles (5 independently fine-tuned models). \TS is treated as a strong post-hoc calibration baseline that operates purely at the output level and does not modify internal model computation.
+Because TS rescales logits without affecting representations, it is compatible with uncertainty-aware inference and can be applied on top of \ours.
+Accordingly, we report both \TS\ as a standalone baseline and the stacked variant \ours+\TS\ to assess composability.
+For \ours+\TS, the temperature $T$ is fit on the development set using the MC-mean logits produced by \ours\ and applied at test time.
+To isolate the effect of uncertainty-aware internal computation, we compare \ours\ against non-stacked baselines (e.g., Base, MC Dropout, and \TS), and treat \ours+\TS\ as an explicit compositional setting rather than the core mechanism itself.
 All baselines use the same pretrained backbone, fine-tuning recipe, and evaluation code unless otherwise stated.

 \paragraph{Bayesian baselines beyond inference-time methods.} Methods such as SWAG and Laplace approximations estimate parameter-space uncertainty through task-specific posterior fitting or fine-tuning \citep{talman2023uncertainty,ritter2018scalable}.
 Because our scope is \emph{inference-time calibration} of pretrained transformers without additional training or posterior fitting, we do not evaluate these approaches as direct baselines.
 We discuss them in Related Work (\cref{app:related}) as complementary directions.